duracell80/midnight-sectors/README.md

 # Midnight Sectors (Readable Decimal Hybrid)
 Time is messy and decimal time tricky.
 Midnight sectors is a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to Base 12.
-It is a local and relative alternative to swatch internet time set around the calculation of 86,400 seconds per day.
+It is a local and relative alternative to swatch internet time set around the calculation of 86,400 seconds per day thus a day will start at midnight @000 and end at midnight @864.

 ### A 10 day week?
 NO!
 Relax, there are no 10 day weeks or 1 day weekends here.
 This proposal lays out a hybrid between the two opposing systems, keeping a 7 day week.